PJM Glossary

 Final Zonal RPM Scaling Factors

-Financial Transmission Right
+Financial Transmission Right (FTR)

-A Financial Transmission Right (FTR) is a financial instrument awarded to bidders in the FTR Auctions that entitle the holder to a stream of revenues (or charges) based on the hourly Day Ahead congestion price differences across the path.
+A financial instrument awarded to bidders in the FTR auctions that entitles the holder to a stream of revenues (or charges) based on the hourly day-ahead congestion price differences across the path.

-Firm Transmission Service
+Firm Point-to-Point Transmission Service

 A transmission service that is intended to be available at all times to the maximum extent practicable, subject to an emergency, an unanticipated failure of a facility, or other event beyond the control of the owner or operator of the facility or of PJM.